Don't Tell 'Em

 "Don't Tell 'Em" is a song by American singer Jeremih from his third studio album, Late Nights.
 It features American rapper YG, and was released as the first single from the album.
 The song peaked at number six on the Billboard Hot 100.
-Outside the United States, "Don't Tell 'Em" peaked within the top ten of the charts in the United Kingdom, as well as the top twenty of the charts in Australia and Belgium.
+Outside of the United States, "Don't Tell 'Em" peaked within the top ten of the charts in the United Kingdom, as well as the top twenty of the charts in Australia and Belgium.

 Background and composition

-Jeremih wrote "Don't Tell 'Em" in January 2014, right after he learned that Kid Ink's "Show Me" (a song Jeremih helped write) went number 1 on the Billboard rap airplay chart.
+Jeremih wrote "Don't Tell 'Em" in January 2014, shortly after hearing another song he co-wrote, Kid Ink's "Show Me" (2013), went number 1 on the Billboard Rap Airplay chart.

-The artists co-wrote the song with its producers, DJ Mustard and Mick Schultz.
+The song's performers co-wrote the song with its producers, DJ Mustard and Mick Schultz.
 "Don't Tell 'Em" is an electro-R&B song with a hip hop production.
 It contains an interpolation of Snap!'s 1992 single "Rhythm Is a Dancer".

 Remix

-The official remix features Ty Dolla Sign and French Montana.
+The official remix of the song features American singer Ty Dolla Sign and rapper French Montana.
 A music video for the official remix directed by Eif Rivera was released on January 13, 2015.
-Other remixes include Pitbull, Rick Ross, Migos, G-Unit, Ace Hood and T.I.
+Other remix versions include Pitbull, Rick Ross, Migos, G-Unit, Ace Hood and T.I.

 Commercial performance

-"Don't Tell 'Em" peaked at number six on the Billboard Hot 100 in late October, becoming Jeremih's third top ten hit and YG's first top ten hit.
+"Don't Tell 'Em" peaked at number six on the Billboard Hot 100 in late October, becoming Jeremih's third top ten hit and YG's first.
 The song was certified double platinum by the Recording Industry Association of America (RIAA).
 As of April 2014, the song has sold over 1,170,000 copies in the United States.

-In the United Kingdom, the song peaked at number five on the UK Singles Chart, becoming Jeremih's first top ten song in Britain.
+In the United Kingdom, "Don't Tell 'Em" entered and peaked at number five on the UK Singles Chart on October 12, 2014 – for the week ending date October 18, 2014 – becoming both Jeremih and YG's first top ten song in Britain, and Jeremih's first top 20 song on the UK Singles Chart since "Birthday Sex" peaked at number 15 on the chart in August 2009.

+In spite of the song's commercial success, the song does not have a music video, making it the only song of 2014 to reach the top ten of the Billboard Hot 100 without a video.
+In an interview with the respective publication, Jeremih said that a video was scheduled, but he "did not show up for it".

 Cover versions

-New Zealand singer Lorde performed a slowed-down cover of the song for Live Lounge on BBC Radio 1 in the United Kingdom.
+New Zealand singer Lorde performed a slowed-down cover of the song for Live Lounge on BBC Radio 1, in the United Kingdom.